Belize

 Tour Belize with children

 Belize is the ideal destination for families.
-Firstly, the travel distances are quite short due to the small area of the country.
-The areas are also very diverse.
-For example, start on a tropical island and then explore the interior.
-Then, end the trip at the beach on the Caribbean coast.
-There are also many activities to experience in Belize, such as ziplining, jeep safaris, horseback riding, tubing and snorkelling.
+First of all, travel distances are quite short due to the country’s small size.
+Additonally, the regions are very diverse.
+For example, you can start on a tropical island and then explore the inland, or vice versa.
+Finally, conclude the trip on the beach along the Caribbean coast.
+There are countless activities to enjoy in Belize, such as ziplining, jeep safaris, horseback riding, tubing, and snorkeling.

-Unico Travel also always selects accommodations that are suitable for families, such as ecolodges with a swimming pool and family bungalows.
-The transport during a tour of Belize is always diverse, as you can travel to the destinations by boat, water taxi, rental car or private transfer.
+Unico Travel always selects accommodations suitable for families, such as eco-lodges with a swimming pool and family bungalows.
+Transportation in Belize is also always diverse, as you can travel to the destinations by boat, water taxi, rental car, or private transfer.

 Ancient Mayan Cities

 Many travellers only know Mayan cities in Mexico and Guatemala, but Belize also has a rich Mayan history.
-Firstly, spend the night close to the Mayan ruins of Lamanai or at Chan Chich Lodge.
+Spend the night close to the Mayan ruins of Lamanai or at Chan Chich Lodge.
 Unique to Chan Chich Lodge is its location in the middle of a Mayan ruin.
-All the hills around the lodge are ancient temples.
+All the hills surrounding the lodge are ancient temples.
 In addition, you will find a number of important ruins in Belize such as Caracol, Xunantunich and Cahal Pech.

 Tropical paradise

-Idyllic beaches, paradisiacal islands and an azure blue sea often think of the Maldives and the Caribbean, but don’t forget Belize either.
-The country has countless cayes with swaying palm trees, pearly white sandy beaches and a turquoise sea.
-Belize is the ideal destination to relax and enjoy the beach or pool.
+People often think of the Maldives and the Caribbean when considering idyllic beaches, paradise islands, and an azure blue sea, but Belize should not be forgotten!
+The country boasts countless cayes with swaying palm trees, pearly white sandy beaches, and a turquoise sea.
+Belize is the ideal destination to unwind and enjoy the beach or the pool.

 Barrier reef